WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.md

 If you are getting `Error: Invalid key specified`, ensure your key is correct in `.env.local` and restart `npm start` after changing the file so the new value is loaded (.env files are cached).

+If you are getting an error about a missing module or library you might have to update your dependencies.
+Run `npm install` or `docker-compose build dev` if you're using the Docker container.
+Make sure there's no running `npm start` or `npm test` when you do as they might lock files.

 # Editing

 Make a feature branch `git checkout -b my-new-feature`.
 Start small.
 Try changing something to see things change (your browser should refresh automatically after automatically recompiling).
 If you verified everything is working, you're ready to go to the real stuff.